wware/mrsl/README.md

 ### Semantic spreadsheet

 This idea post-dates the authoring tool idea below, and may replace it entirely.
-We'll see.
+The idea here is that instead of writing a paper that some machine will autonoumously read and reason about, you're developing a tool that tries to extend a human user's reasoning capacity.

 Take an open-source spreadsheet.
-Maybe use pyspread since it targets the Python language, which already does a lot of the number-cruncing for the AI/ML space, and because I'm already familiar with Python.
+Maybe use [Pyspread](https://pyspread.gitlab.io/) since it targets the Python language, which already does a lot of the number-cruncing for the AI/ML space, and because I'm already familiar with Python.

 Add whatever functions and macros and stuff would make it reasonable to use the spreadsheet to process semantic nets.
 When I say "process" what I mean